Valuable Old Stamps Price Guide: Country, Issue, Gum, Watermark and Condition

 British Guiana 1c Magenta (1856)

-Sold for market-dependent values million at Sotheby's, making it the most expensive stamp ever sold.
+Sold for a value that must be established from current, topic-matched sales million at Sotheby's, making it the most expensive stamp ever sold.
 This one-of-a-kind stamp was created as an emergency issue when an expected shipment of stamps from England didn't arrive.

 2. 2014